the-marciello/oa-doc-osp/laravel-mongo-auto-sync.md

 ## Model setup

-1. Your model has to extend our [MDModel](https://github.com/offline-agency/laravel-mongo-auto-sync/blob/master/src/Http/Models/MDModel.php) class in order to use our extended methods for CRUD operations.
+Your model has to extend our [MDModel](https://github.com/offline-agency/laravel-mongo-auto-sync/blob/master/src/Http/Models/MDModel.php) class in order to use our extended methods for CRUD operations.

-2. Add

-### Items

 ``` php
 class Article extends MDModel